Helosciadium repens

-Helosciadium repens commonly known as creeping marshwort, is a species of plant belonging to the Apiaceae family.
+Helosciadium repens, commonly known as creeping marshwort, is a species of plant belonging to the Apiaceae family.
 It occurs in Western and Central Europe, being rare throughout its range.
 It grows in wetland areas where it does not have to compete with taller plants due to grazing by animals, periodic flooding during the winter-spring seasons, or mowing.
 It is considered a species of near-threatened status at the continental level, critically endangered and legally protected in Poland.
 It is subject to protection within the European Natura 2000 network.

 Geographical distribution

 The creeping marshwort is a subatlantic species.
 It grows in Western Europe from the Iberian Peninsula to the British Isles and Denmark in the north, as well as Poland, Slovakia, Hungary, Croatia, and Montenegro in the east.
 Isolated occurrences outside its core range are found in Turkey, Morocco, and the Canary Islands.
 As a naturalized species, it has been reported from the Czech Republic, North America, and even from the Swartland region in the Western Cape province of South Africa.

 Throughout its range, the species is rarely encountered, influenced by both its specific ecological requirements and its poor ability to spread over long distances.
-In the southern part of its range, it grows in mountainous areas (e.g., in Spain and Morocco, at altitudes above 2300 meters above sea level).
+In the southern part of its range, it grows in mountainous areas (e.g., in Spain and Morocco, at altitudes above 2300 m above sea level).